-- Must either be residents of or operate within the City of Raleigh, the Raleigh extra territorial jurisdiction (ETJ), or the utility service area, or be students in the WCPSS.
+- Applicants and nominees must be residents of or operate within the City of Raleigh, the Raleigh extra territorial jurisdiction (ETJ), the utility service area, or be students in the WCPSS.

 - Elected officials are not eligible while they are serving in public office.

-Nominations will be evaluated based on the specific criteria and weighting formulas.
+Nominations will be evaluated based on the specific criteria.
 Projects will be evaluated as much as possible on the quantifiable results that positively affect the environment.

 - Effectiveness - List the goals and measures of success.

 - Innovation, Creativity and Originality - Discuss the methods, strategies, and innovative ideas.